Being There (novel): Plot

 Chance possesses only scanty information picked up from TV, but his naïve and sometimes disconnected responses to questions and conversation are interpreted as oracular by his hearers, who seemingly go out of their way to provide context and ulterior meaning to his statements.
 Specifically, his statements regarding gardens and gardening (the only subject he knows) are interpreted as powerful metaphors for economic growth and cycles.
 Rand is the first to fall under his spell, and under Rand’s sponsorship, he meets powerful and influential people, including business leaders, ambassadors and the President of the USA, who mentions him on TV, as a result of which he appears on a current affairs show himself.
 The impression he makes is uniformly positive.

-E.E. tries to seduce Chance, apparently viewing him as a possible successor to the dying Ben.
-Chance’s knowledge of M/F relations, garnered from TV, is inexplicit; he lacks libido and unsurprisingly she is unsuccessful.
+E.E. unsuccessfully tries to seduce Chance, viewing him as a possible successor to the dying Ben.
+Chance lacks knowledge of romantic relationships, having only learned from TV.
 At a party, a male guest tries similarly, to Chance’s incomprehension, with equal lack of success.
 E.E. tries again, and Chance states the nearest thing to a philosophy: that seeing is preferable to touching since it is more broadly encompassing.
 E.E. exposes herself to him, though he makes no specific response and it is unclear what he gains from it.

 Both the President and the Soviet ambassador try to get information about Chance’s background, and both fail.
 The fact that each knows the other is trying creates a further imperative to find out.
-Finally, it is suggested that with his lack of ‘history’, he is an ideal candidate for high office, possibly the Vice-Presidency (though this is not stated explicitly).
+Finally, it is suggested that with his lack of "history", he is an ideal candidate for high office, possibly the Vice-Presidency (though this is not stated explicitly).